Electrical Controls and Safety

-The training will start with a detailed overview of electrical power systems and its applications on machines and manufacturing of system components.
-Things to look for, inspect, verify, and validate the electrical, controls, and integration design, for equipment and systems provided by Original Equipment Manufacturers (OEMs) and control system suppliers.
-Grounding and bonding of electrical equipment and installation within electrical manufacturing and facilities will be covered.
-Safety and Control of machines will be described (arc flash, labeling, etc.)
+The training will start with a detailed overview of electrical power systems and their applications on machines and the manufacturing of system components.
+Things to look for, inspect, verify, and validate the electrical, controls, and integration design for equipment and systems provided by Original Equipment Manufacturers (OEMs) and control system suppliers.

 - Basic Definitions

 Electrical Engineers • Design Engineers • Managers • Project Managers • Power Quality Specialists • Maintenance Managers • Consultants • Electronics and Controls personnel • Mechanical Designers and Operators • Technologists

 Time: 10:00 AM - 6:00 PM Eastern Time

 Please note: You can check other time zones here.

 - Use examples – ex.
 What we use at home when we say 110V, 208V, what does that mean?